FAQ: What are the user.config files for in ArcMap and ArcGIS Pro?

 In ArcMap, the user.config file is used for storing the registry keys and settings related to the search window for the user account accessing the application.
 The user.config file for ArcMap can be found in the following directory in Windows:

 Note: The Application Data (or AppData) folder is hidden by default.
 For more information on showing hidden folders in Windows, see Show hidden files.

 In ArcGIS Pro, the user.config file stores personalized preferences such as geoprocessing, search, and mapping properties.
 The file also stores the location of recent projects accessed from the start page in ArcGIS Pro.
-The user.config file for ArcGIS Pro is found in the following directory in Windows:
+The user.config file for ArcGIS Pro is found in the following directory in version 2.5 and below:

-The user.config files can be deleted.
-Deleting the user.config files restores ArcMap or ArcGIS Pro to the default settings, but a new user.config file is created the next time ArcMap or ArcGIS Pro is launched.
+The user.config files can be renamed, for example. user_OLD.config.
+Renaming the user.config files restores ArcMap or ArcGIS Pro to the default settings, but a new user.config file is created the next time ArcMap or ArcGIS Pro is launched.

 - Problem: After upgrading to ArcGIS Pro 2.0, recent projects do not display under 'Open a recent project'

 - FAQ: Can the recent projects list in ArcGIS Pro be disabled?